YasserKa/Classification-and-visualization-of-natural-disasters-using-Twitter/README.md

 ### Description

-The project focuses on extracting context related to flooding events from tweets using Natural Language Processing and mainly on events in Sweden
+The project focuses on extracting context related to flooding events from tweets using Natural Language Processing, mainly in Sweden.

-You can find the report and the code for the thesis project under `report` and `flood_detection` directories respectively.
+The file structure of the project is inspired by [khuyentran1401/data-science-template: Template for a data science project](https://github.com/khuyentran1401/data-science-template)

-### Code
+### Configuration

-To be able to extract tweets, you need to use `flood_detection/.env.template` to create a file `flood_detection/.env` containing your Twitter's API credentials.
+To be able to leverage twitter's API, use `.env.template` to create `.env`.